Updated: June 2023

 The notifications and “timelines” of Facebook, Twitter and YouTube are also often heavily manipulated.
 Follow your preferred authors, channels and blogs directly via RSS instead.

 7. Caution with Wikipedia

-Wikipedia is heavily manipulated by political and commercial interest groups.
-Thus, when researching “controversial topics”, Wikipedia should be used only with great caution.
+Wikipedia is heavily manipulated by political and commercial lobbyists.
+Thus, when researching “controversial topics”, Wikipedia should be used with great caution: Wikipedia and Propagada.

-For instance, always check the sources, history and discussion page of Wikipedia articles.
+When using Wikipedia, always check the sources, history and discussion page of articles.